Get started with Azure CLI 2.0

-Before using any CLI commands with a local install, you need to log in with az login.
+Before using any CLI commands with a local install, you need to sign in with az login.

-This command prompts you to log in with an authentication code via a website.
-There are ways to log in non-interactively, which are covered in detail in Log in with Azure CLI 2.0.
+There are ways to sign in non-interactively, which are covered in detail in Sign in with Azure CLI 2.0.

 This table lists a few of the common commands used in the CLI links out to their documentation pages in the reference.